a2docs/salters-chemistry/oz/organic.md

 The $\ce{C}-\ce{X}$ bond is polar.
 This is because halogen atoms are more electronegative than carbon atoms.
 The partial positive charge on the carbon attracts nucleophiles.

 > A nucleophile is a species with a lone pair of electrons.
-It dones the lone pair to a partially positive carbon to form a new covalent bond.
+It donates the lone pair to a partially positive carbon to form a new covalent bond.

 Nucleophiles will themselves be negatively charged or have a partially negative atom with the lone pair.
 It forms a new bond to the partially positive carbon of the haloalkane.
 However, one of the current bonds has to break because carbons can only have four bonds.